thegetty/artistryinbronze/content/conservation-and-analysis/39-salvioli.md

 {{< q-figure id="39.8" >}}

+{{< q-figure id="39.9" pdf="two-column" >}}

 Both interior and exterior surfaces were scanned and digitally reconstructed.
 These two 3D models were merged by exploiting the visible cross-section of the neck, thus achieving a complete volume model of the bronze wall that allowed examination of its thickness.
 [Figure 39.9](#fig-39-9) summarizes some meaningful cross sections, such as those of the front ([fig. 39.9b](#fig-39-9)), the neck ([fig. 39.9c](#fig-39-9)), and the mane ([fig. 39.9d–e](#fig-39-9)).
 The front shows moderate thickness variations and then a good correspondence between the outer and inner profiles of the right side and mane (original parts), while more pronounced thickness variations are observed in the mane.
 However, the mane also shows the congruence between reliefs and indentations, although the thickness variations observed are significant; note for example that in [fig. 39.9e](#fig-39-9), the left side is much thicker than the right at the upper zone.
 This observation, along with the sharp crest of the mane at the inner surface ([fig. 39.9b](#fig-39-9)), led us to consider the possibility of significant direct modeling work.
 However, the aforementioned features depend on many material parameters, such as possible thinning during the finishing of the wax model; the possible differences in terms of mineralization and encrustation of the two inner sides of the mane; the type of wax; and the casting process.
 After a critical evaluation of the data collected, we conclude that the present protome was executed according to the typical copy process wherein the wax replica was made by slush casting and direct finishing.[^10] The detail reported in [fig. 39.8](#fig-39-8), showing the very smooth internal undulation of the right side of the head and the thickness profiles of [figs. 39.9b–c](#fig-39-9), seem convincing evidence of slush casting.
 Probably the cleaning of the internal surface or a detailed radiographic examination would also bring to light the drips that were expected but not observed in the present study.

-{{< q-figure id="39.9" >}}

 For the sake of completeness, let us also observe that the radiographic images collected during the investigation of the 1990s[^11] show a very straight wax join in proximity to the terminal part of the muzzle.
 Assuming this is not an accidental effect, it could be interpreted as a consequence of an intentional cut into the wax needed in order to build and dry the core structure.